 Our authorized capital stock consists of 30,000,000 shares of common stock, par value \$0.001 per share.
 Prior to the completion of this offering, Members Mutual will be the only record holder of our common stock.
-The one (1) outstanding share of Vericity, Inc. is owned by Members Mutual and will be cancelled upon completion of this offering.
 For additional detail regarding our ownership and structure prior to and following the closing of this offering, see "Prospectus Summary-Our Structure Prior to the Conversion" and "Prospectus Summary-Our Structure Following the Conversion."
 Upon completion of this offering we will have a minimum of 14,875,000 shares and a maximum of 20,125,000 shares of common stock outstanding.